KristofferTroncoso/rheastagram/src/kanban.md

 * make gear icon/button on profile page for options like log out
 * try streaming or graphql subscriptions. so if something gets posted to db, it should just show up on your home page.
-* fix pic orientation issue when uploading mobile sometimes
 * turn off autocapitalization on login form. attribute is "autocapitalization"
+* add a pic rotation program component? its an exif issue

 # In Progress